PromyLOPh/pandora-apidoc/rest/errorcodes.rst

 ?
 SERVER_ERROR                     Generic server error
 ?
 NOT_FOUND                        Content not found
 ?
 UNPLAYABLE_SHUFFLE_STATION       Unable to play shuffle station?
+99000          PLAYLIST_VERSION_MISMATCH        "An operation on a playlist is trying to be made on a version that's different from the most current one." - raised by the v7 playlist APIs.
 99022          INVALID_PANDORA_TYPE             "The type of the supplied Pandora ID is invalid for this API endpoint." - mainly raised by the v6 collection APIs.
 ==========     =============================    ===========